PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 ## Export and test the inference model

-To develop a model, we need to not only pay attention to the accuracy of the model, but also check the correctness of the exported model.
+To develop a model, we need to not only pay attention to the accuracy of the model, but also check the correctness of the exported model to accelerate the inference speed.
 Only when the model can be successfully deployed can a model count as truly developed.

 1. Export the prediction model